actions-marketplace-validations/tcassou_project-bot/README.md

-# Project Bot Github Action
+# Issues to Project Github Action
 [![Lint and Test](https://github.com/tcassou/project-bot/actions/workflows/lint_test.yaml/badge.svg)](https://github.com/tcassou/project-bot/actions)

 This Github Action automated the the addition of issues to a given Github Project.